Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/AmpAtten.md

 ![_Power Gain In bels Is Additive: 0.477 B + 0.699 B = 1.176 B._](media/03170.png){ #fig:03170 width=80% }

-Close inspection of these gain figures in the unit of "bel" yields a discovery: they\'re additive.
+Close inspection of these gain figures in the unit of "bel" yields a discovery: they're additive.
 Ratio gain figures are multiplicative for staged amplifiers, but gains expressed in bels _add_ rather than _multiply_ to equal the overall system gain.
-The first amplifier with its power gain of 0.477 B adds to the second amplifier\'s power gain of 0.699 B to make a system with an overall power gain of 1.176 B.
+The first amplifier with its power gain of 0.477 B adds to the second amplifier's power gain of 0.699 B to make a system with an overall power gain of 1.176 B.

 Recalculating for decibels rather than bels, we notice the same phenomenon (@fig:03171).

 ![_Gain of Amplifier Stages in decibels is Additive: 4.77 Db + 6.99 Db = 11.76 dB_](media/03171.png){ #fig:03171 width=100% }

 To those already familiar with the arithmetic properties of logarithms, this is no surprise.
-It is an elementary rule of algebra that the antilogarithm of the sum of two numbers\' logarithm values equals the product of the two original numbers.
-In other words, if we take two numbers and determine the logarithm of each, then add those two logarithm figures together, then determine the "antilogarithm" of that sum (elevate the base number of the logarithm \-- in this case, 10 \-- to the power of that sum), the result will be the same as if we had simply multiplied the two original numbers together.
+It is an elementary rule of algebra that the antilogarithm of the sum of two numbers' logarithm values equals the product of the two original numbers.
+In other words, if we take two numbers and determine the logarithm of each, then add those two logarithm figures together, then determine the "antilogarithm" of that sum (elevate the base number of the logarithm --- in this case, 10 --- to the power of that sum), the result will be the same as if we had simply multiplied the two original numbers together.
 This algebraic rule forms the heart of a device called a _slide rule_, an analog computer which could, among other things, determine the products and quotients of numbers by addition (adding together physical lengths marked on sliding wood, metal, or plastic scales).
 Given a table of logarithm figures, the same mathematical trick could be used to perform otherwise complex multiplications and divisions by only having to do additions and subtractions, respectively.
 With the advent of high-speed, handheld, digital calculator devices, this elegant calculation technique virtually disappeared from popular use.
 However, it is still important to understand when working with measurement scales that are logarithmic in nature, such as the bel (decibel) and Richter scales.

 When converting a power gain from units of bels or decibels to a unitless ratio, the mathematical inverse function of common logarithms is used: powers of 10, or the _antilog_.